 What Are Defense ETFs

-Defense ETFs are exchange-traded funds focusing on the defense sector, including armaments and defense technology.
-They invest in companies known for defense products and services.
-This encompasses aerospace equipment, cybersecurity, and unmanned vehicles.
-Key indexes followed by these ETFs include the MarketVector™ Global Defense Industry Index and the MarketVane Defense Index.
+Defense ETFs are exchange-traded funds built specifically around the defense sector, covering everything from armaments and defense technology to aerospace equipment, cybersecurity, and unmanned vehicles.
+They track indexes designed for this space, such as the MarketVector™ Global Defense Industry Index and the MarketVane Defense Index, which set clear criteria for the kinds of companies that qualify.

 Why Invest in Defense ETFs?

-When comparing ETFs, consider performance and cost.
-The Invesco Aerospace & Defense ETF (PPA) had the highest return at 26.8% over a year.
-Meanwhile, the SPDR S&P 500 Aerospace & Defense ETF (XAR) boasts the lowest expense ratio at 0.35%.
-The iShares U.S. Aerospace & Defense ETF (ITA) is the most liquid, with 452,818 shares traded daily and $5.8 billion in assets.
+When you start comparing funds, the details matter.
+The Invesco Aerospace & Defense ETF (PPA) posted the highest one-year return at 26.8%.
+The SPDR S&P 500 Aerospace & Defense ETF (XAR) wins on cost efficiency with an expense ratio of just 0.35%.
+And if liquidity is your priority, the iShares U.S. Aerospace & Defense ETF (ITA) leads the pack with 452,818 shares traded daily and $5.8 billion in assets under management.

 Top Defense ETFs in the Market

-In the strategic defense portfolio arena, several key entities lead the market.
-They are known for robust performance, high liquidity, and competitive fees.
-The iShares U.S. Aerospace & Defense ETF (ITA), Invesco Aerospace & Defense ETF (PPA), and SPDR S&P Aerospace & Defense ETF (XAR) stand out for investors.
+A few names consistently rise to the top when you’re building a strategic defense allocation.
+The iShares U.S. Aerospace & Defense ETF (ITA), the Invesco Aerospace & Defense ETF (PPA), and the SPDR S&P Aerospace & Defense ETF (XAR) stand out for their combination of strong performance, high liquidity, and competitive fees.

 iShares U.S. Aerospace & Defense ETF (ITA)

-The iShares U.S. Aerospace & Defense ETF (ITA) is the largest defense ETF, with $6.23 billion in net assets as of May 2024.
-It has a 30-day average daily volume of 452,818 and an expense ratio of 0.39%.
-Its top five holdings make up 55% of total assets, offering significant exposure to major industry players.
+ITA is the heavyweight of the group.
+With $6.23 billion in net assets as of May 2024, a 30-day average daily volume of 452,818, and an expense ratio of 0.39%, it gives you serious scale and tradability.
+The top five holdings account for 55% of total assets, so you get meaningful exposure to the sector’s biggest names without excessive dilution.

 Invesco Aerospace & Defense ETF (PPA)